Kayak, Whale Watching

 If you fly into Loreto, we will be there to greet you at the airport and arrange transportation to your waterfront hotel.
 Let us know if you plan on arriving via some other method of transportation.
 Once you’re at the hotel, we’ll have an orientation session, in which our guides will explain the trip in more detail, and answer any questions you may have.
 Afterward, you are free to explore Loreto for a place to get dinner—the guides will be happy to provide some recommendations!

-Make sure to store any luggage or items you don’t need for the trip before leaving.
-You are responsible for carrying everything you bring with you, so it’s a good idea to pack conservatively.
-Before putting in, your guides will host a breakfast buffet and teach you some basics of kayak safety and ecologically-friendly camping.
+Your guides will host you for breakfast this morning in town, where we will go over last minute needs and details.
+You’ll have your carefully selected trip items selected, and we’ll take any leftover luggage for safe storage while you are out with us.
+At our launch spot, after loading our gear and food in our boats, your guides will teach you some basics of kayak safety and ecologically-friendly camping.
 For the first paddle day it’s off to either Isla Danzante or Isla del Carmen, both of which have excellent camps.
 We provide high-quality tents, but the lack of rain or bugs makes sleeping under the stars an excellent option.
 If the weather and logistical conditions are right, your guides will include a whale watch excursion on this day, and you will have the chance to view blue and/or gray whales as they migrate for calving season.
 If this day does not work for whatever reason, you will have a chance to view whales on the seventh day instead.

 When you first wake up to the sound of the waves lapping the shore, and the sight of the sun piercing the horizon, you’ll know your trip has truly begun.
 Guides allocate 3 to 4 hours a day to traveling by kayak, leaving you the rest of the day to explore each campsite.
 You can hike around the land near the campsite, take your snorkel gear and explore life in the waters, or learn more about the land from the complete natural history library we bring along on every trip.
 Feel free to ask our guides about Baja’s weather, geography, natural history, or anything else.
 As locals, they know a lot about the area, and are happy to share their knowledge.
 They are also good at getting you out of camp and into the water early in the day, when the wildlife tends to be most active.